-Even if you're not looking for a wholesale career switch, having the certification makes you a whole lot more useful.
+Even if you're not looking for a wholesale career switch, having the certification makes you more useful to your organization.
 While certain aspects of data management will become less valuable as handling tools become more sophisticated, the value of broad data literacy and analytic sharpness will never go down.
 If you can read data and spot flaws and potential opportunities in it, you have a skill for life.
 That's why a GA certification is more than just a great item for your CV.

 If you feel more comfortable brushing up on the basics first, try this guide to Google Analytics metrics that should help you be confident enough to navigate the platform and build insightful reports.